lbastigk/Nebulite/doc/Commands.md

 Examples:

 eval echo $(1+1)
 outputs: 2.000000
 First, eval evaluates every argument, then concatenates them with a whitespace, and finally executes the resulting string as a command.
 The string 'echo $(1+1)' is evaluated to "echo 2.000000", which is then executed.

 eval spawn ./Resources/RenderObjects/{global.ToSpawn}.json
 This evaluates to 'spawn ./Resources/RenderObjects/NAME.json', where NAME is the current value of the global variable ToSpawn
 ```

 #### `exit`

 ```
+Show available commands and their descriptions

+Help for function 'exit':

 Exits the entire program.

 Usage: exit